bitfaster/BitFaster.Caching/README.md

 Here *N* = 50000, and we take 1 million sample keys.
 The hit rate is the number of times we get a cache hit divided by 1 million.
 This test was repeated with the cache configured to different sizes expressed as a percentage *N* (e.g. 10% would be a cache with a capacity 5000).

-When the cache is small, below 15% of the total key space, ConcurrentLru outperforms Lru.
-In the best case, for *s*=0.5, when the cache is 2.5% of the total key space ConcurrentLru outperforms LRU by more than 50%.

 <table>
   <tr>
     <td>